jwmao1/moviegrid/dataset_pipeline/README.md

 # MGLV Dataset Pipeline

-This directory contains the preprocessing and captioning pipeline used to build StoryPack 16-grid and 64-grid training samples.
+This directory contains the preprocessing and captioning pipeline used to build StoryGrid 16-grid and 64-grid training samples.
 Grid geometry is selected through a configuration file.
 All data paths are supplied through command-line arguments or environment variables; no machine-specific paths are required.

 ## Installation